 Continue your Weta experience with a Weta Studio Tour, where you'll go behind-the-scenes to learn the secrets of movies like The Lord of the Rings trilogy, Avatar, Thunderbirds are Go and many more.
 You'll get to see artists at work, as well as miniatures, props, armour, weapons, vehicles, creatures and models.

 Live theatre is a big part of the Wellington lifestyle and there are always several great shows on offer.
 When you're planning a trip to Wellington, check ahead on WellingtonNZ.com to see what will be on when you visit and book early to avoid a sell-out.

 Discover delicious flavours

 The creativity of Wellington continues in its innovative restaurant kitchens and craft beer brew bars.
 Eating out in Wellington is pure pleasure.
 From award-winning breakfast cafés and harbour-side seafood lunches to fine dining establishments and night food markets, you're never far from a delectable eating experience.
 For inside tips, sign up for one of the popular walking food tours of Wellington.

 If you like coffee, you'll love visiting Wellington.
 CNN Travel included Wellington in its top eight international coffee destinations.
-There are more than a dozen roasters in the city and a café on almost every corner.
+There are around 20 coffee roasteries in the Wellington region and a café on almost every corner.
 Craft beer is another celebrated beverage.
 Keep an eye out for inner-city brew bars, dedicated craft beer bars, beer tours and restaurants that specialise in matching each dish to the perfect brew.

 Get active in nature